juanroldan1989/color-tracking/README.md

 - UX is amazing.
 100% `real-time`

 **Cons:**
+- Lots of business logic in the frontend.
 - If record creation fails in backend (including `resiliency workflow`), dashboards won't match users actions after page reload.
 - UI updated for `1 client` with given API Key.

+:x: This approach hasn't been implemented.
+It's part of the **Improvements** section.

 ### Approach 2